sherwin-14-neenopal/Central-Repo/docs/survey_monkey.md

    4. **Save Your Changes**: After selecting the desired scopes, make sure to click on update scopes button.
 Your access token will now have the permissions associated with the scopes you selected.

+**You can now make requests to the various endpoints and retrieve data related to surveys, responses, and collectors etc.**